hedongxiao-tju/DC-Distill-and-Contrast-/README.md

 To quickly run the D&C method:

 - For **DC_master_homo** (homogeneous dataset), you can directly run the `rundataset.ipynb` Jupyter notebook.
-- For the **heterogeneous plugin experiment**, you can run the experiment with the following command:
+- For the **heterophilic plugin experiment**, you can run the experiment with the following command:

     ```bash
     bash run.sh